-Text boxes are objects that can be modified like most other objects; you can rotate the text box, change its border, fill it with a colour, layer it with other objects and more.
-See Intro to images, graphs and other objects in Keynote on iPad.
+Text boxes are objects that can be modified like most other objects; you can rotate the text box, change its border, fill it with a color, layer it with other objects, and more.
+See Intro to images, charts, and other objects in Keynote on iPad.

 Add text inside a shape